Some links in this post may be affiliate links

 Make sure that the new plant is well supported as the roots are small and it may topple over as it is top heavy.

-Aechmea Bromeliad (Urn Plant) problems are caused by cultural faults.
-These problems include drooping leaves, brown leaf tips, plant death, leaf patches, pests and diseases.
-Read on for more on these problems, their remedies and solutions.
+Aechmea Bromeliad (Urn Plant) problems include drooping leaves, brown leaf tips, plant dying, leaf patches, pests and diseases.
+Read on for more on these problems and solutions.

 Brown leaf tips in Aechmea Bromeliad are due to too dry air which means low air humidity as the plant thrives in a humid environment.

-Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity for the Urn Plant or grow the plant in the humid areas of the home like the bathroom, kitchen and laundry area but ensure that the lighting is adequate.
+Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity or grow the plant in the humid areas of the home like the bathroom, kitchen and laundry area but ensure that the lighting is adequate.

 Pale, brown leaf patches in Aechmea Bromeliad are sunscorch marks due to exposure of the plant to hot direct sunshine.